LAL

 Dalton Knecht

-Knecht produces at an below average rate for a 10-minute workload.
+Knecht produces at an poor rate for a 10-minute workload.

 Every stat, every credit, every cost — per game average